eriol/wp24-athletes/README.md

 ### /images/{slug}

 Return a picture of the athlete.
+You can specify `size=M` or `size=S` as query params to alter picture size.

 > [!NOTE]
 > All the pictures where generated locally using Stable Diffusion XL.